Without the Spirit of God impacting our hearts, we cannot know or believe the things of God.

 Will be saved; Joel 2:28-32a (NASB)

 Faith will cover the earth when God pours out His Spirit upon diverse people of all nations.
-A first taste of this occurred with the birth of the Christian Church at Pentecost, where people of faith were gathered in Jerusalem from all the known God-worshiping nations of that time.
-The apostle Peter even quoted a portion of this scripture in his first sermon to the new believers there.
-But the final fulfillment of Joel’s prophecy will not come until the onset of the day of Lord and will be born of the great struggle that Israel must go through to fulfill prophetic scripture.
+A first taste of this occurred with the birth of the Christian Church at Pentecost, where people of faith were gathered in Jerusalem from all over the God-worshiping nations of that time.
+The apostle Peter even quoted a portion of Joel’s scripture in his first sermon to the new believers there.
+But the final fulfillment of Joel’s words will not come until the arrival of the day of Lord, and it will be born of the great struggle that Israel must go through to fulfill that prophecy.
+But remember that all who call on the Lord in faith, and receive the Holy Spirit of Jesus in their hearts, will be saved.

 Reflection

 Can you think of a time when a great personal trial resulted in a deeper faith and closer relationship with God?
-Did He bring you safely through?
+How did He bring you safely through?

-Lord, thank You that you promise to never let go of us.
-Build up our faith through the gifting of the Holy Spirit and the granting of blessings and protection each day of our lives.
-May You be glorified forever.
+Lord, thank You that you promised to never let go of us.
+Build up our faith through the gifting of Your Holy Spirit, and grant us Your blessings and protection each day of our lives.
+May You be glorified forever, and reflected in our thoughts, words, and actions.
+Forgive our failures as we bring them to the cross of Christ, cleansing us and making us free to serve you and those around us.
 In Jesus’ name we pray, Amen.